immutable/imx-core-sdk/README.md

 const starkPrivateKey = generateLegacyStarkPrivateKey(ethSigner);
 ```

-If they do not yet have a Stark key, you can use the Core SDK to generate one for them using [generateStarkPrivateKey()](/src/utils/stark/starkCurve.ts#L108):
+#### Generating a random, non-deterministic key

+It also provides a method to generate a random, non-reproducible key using [generateStarkPrivateKey()](/src/utils/stark/starkCurve.ts#L108):

 #### 🚨🚨🚨 Warning 🚨🚨🚨
 > If you generate your own Stark private key, you will have to persist it.
 The key is [randomly generated](/src/utils/stark/starkCurve.ts#L108) so **_cannot_** be deterministically re-generated.